ybian/smartim/README.md

 ## Can I use `im-select` as a standalone utility?

 Sure.
-The usge is very simple: invoke it with no argument to get the ID string of current active input method; invoke it with an ID string to set current input method.
+The usage is very simple: invoke it with no argument to get the ID string of current active input method; invoke it with an ID string to set current input method.

 ```